Bluesky at Home » DIY Projects » How to a Make Simple Boxwood Winter Wreath

 A boxwood wreath is a blank slate.
 The only thing you start with is a green background.
 The possibilities for making a boxwood winter wreath are only limited by your imagination.

 You only need a few “embellishments to give your boxwood winter wreath personality and interest.
-In fact, for this wreath, I only used items that I already had ~ except for oranges!
+In fact, for this wreath, I only used items that I already had – except for oranges!

 How to Make a Simple Boxwood Winter Wreath

-I have had this boxwood wreath for a couple of years.
-It’s been used for different holidays.
 Most recently, it had a big red Christmas bow and white lights.
 We hung it on our sunburst mirror above our bed.
 Unfortunately, I forgot to take a picture of it.

 I shared that in your transition from Christmas to winter decor, reusing wreaths is a great option.
-I started this simple boxwood winter wreath by removing the bow and the lights.
+For that wreath, I used a faux cypress wreath.

 Inspiration for the Winter Wreath